 Over an 80-year whaling career, the Morgan embarked on 37 voyages, most lasting three years or more.
 Built for durability, not speed, she roamed every corner of the globe in her pursuit of whales.
 Upon spying a whale, she would lower her boats and the crew would set out seek to harpoon their prey.
 If successful, the whale would be towed back to the ship to be processed for its oil, bone, teeth, baleen, and other materials.
 The search was time-consuming and laborious; days and weeks of boredom followed by moments of terror.

-Known as a “lucky ship,” the Morgan successfully navigated crushing Arctic ice, hungry cannibals, countless storms, yet throughout her career she never failed to return a healthy profit to her owners.
+Known as a “lucky ship,” the Morgan successfully navigated crushing Arctic ice, hostile natives, countless storms, yet throughout her career she never failed to return a healthy profit to her owners.
 That luck continued in her retirement from whaling in 1921.
 After a brief movie career as a set in the films Down to the Sea in Ships (starring a young Clara Bow) and Java Head, she was bought by a wealthy investor who put her on display at his waterfront estate near New Bedford.
 Upon his death, she was derelict for some time, but survived the hurricane of 1938 and eventually made her way to Mystic Seaport (then the Maritime Historical Association) on the eve of Pearl Harbor in November, 1941.
 She has been here ever since.

 Now a National Historic Landmark, more than 20 million people have walked her decks since she went on display at Mystic Seaport.
 Where once she hunted and processed whales for profit, her purpose now is to tell an important part of our nation’s history and the lessons that history has for current generations.